amadeus4dev/developer-guides/docs/resources/flights.md

 ### Offers Search

 The [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search) searches over 500 airlines to find the cheapest flights for a given itinerary.
-The API lets you can search flights between two cities, perform multi-city searches for longer itineraries and access one-way combinable fares to offer the cheapest options possible.
+The API lets you search flights between two cities, perform multi-city searches for longer itineraries and access one-way combinable fares to offer the cheapest options possible.
 For each itinerary, the API provides a list of flight offers with prices, fare details, airline